talkable/talkable-docs/source/integration/shopify.rst

 .. include:: /partials/common.rst

 .. meta::
-   :description: Here’s how you can you can integrate Talkable Shopify app with your store.
+   :description: Here’s how you can integrate Talkable Shopify app with your store.

 Shopify Integration
 ===================